Trail Sense

 If you are pregnant or have thyroid problems, don't use iodine.
 Always read the warnings on the packages of chemical purification solutions before buying them.

-1. Fill up a bottle of water.
+1. Fill a bottle with water.
 You may want to run the water through a filter or cloth to remove sediment.

-2. Add 2 tablets per quart/liter of water and put the cap on loosely.
+2. Add the correct amount of tablets/drops and put the cap on loosely (see below for popular brands).

-4. Tighten the cap and wait 30 minutes.
+4. Tighten the cap and wait for the purification time (see below for popular brands).

 Conversions